fbpx ...

 5. Global Reach:

-The IB Curriculum is offered in over 5,000 schools worldwide, promoting a global educational standard.
+The IB Curriculum is offered in over 5,700 schools across more than 160 countries, with a strong reputation among international universities.

 Which Is Harder: IB Or IGCSE?